New: Visa & Mastercard You can now pay with Visa and Mastercard at checkout. Fast, secure, and convenient.

 Choosing a Supplier

 Not all peptide suppliers are equal, and price alone is a poor indicator of quality.
-The most important question is whether a supplier provides independently verified COAs for every batch.
-Beyond that, look for transparency about synthesis methods, purity specifications, and shipping conditions.
-A supplier that maintains cold-chain integrity and can answer technical questions about their products is far more trustworthy than one offering suspiciously low prices with vague documentation.
+Central is whether a supplier provides traceable COAs for each batch and, where possible, independent test reports.
+Beyond that, transparency about synthesis methods, purity specifications, shipping conditions and batch traceability are important criteria.
+Vendors with incomplete documentation, unclear cold-chain handling or vague product descriptions warrant particular caution.